 New Requirements for Temporary Help Service Firms and Their Clients

 A new law is making changes to records keeping and reporting requirements for temporary help service firms and for the client companies that employ their workers.
 The law covers many people in temporary work assignments, with some exceptions.
-In brief, the law has several key requirements.
-These take effect on August 5th, 2023 unless otherwise noted.
+Two of these requirements are now in effect, as of May 7th, 2023.

 - Temporary help service firms must be certified by the Division of Consumer Affairs within the New Jersey Department of Law and Public Safety.